 Guests staying at Guerneville’s AutoCamp Russian Riverare bound to make friends at the Richard Neutra–inspired clubhouse pavilion (stocked with craft beers and local wines) before retreating into one of the camp’s 24 Airstreams on Sonoma’s Russian River.
 These aren’t your ordinary silver midcentury moderns but custom models styled by Dan Weber Architecture and Geremia Design.
 Walnut cabinetry, a full shower, and Casper mattresses make this an alfresco overnight that’s more like a true hotel experience.
-From $175.

 2 of 11Courtesy of Clayoquot Wilderness Resort